 She founded the Temple of the Dark Moon in 1999 and since 2000, Frances’s involvement in Paganism and the Craft has been a full one, taking up much of her personal time, and often placing her in the public arena.
 As such, Frances has appeared in the local Adelaide newspaper, The Sunday Mail, The Age and also The Messenger.
 From 2000 to 2006, she held the position of Secretary for the Pagan Alliance Inc (South Australia) and was involved in campaigning for Pagan rights with respect to the use of knives due to changes to the Offensive Weapons Act (SA) 2000, as well as discrimination on the grounds of religion.

 A prolific writer, Frances is the author of two books, and editor of a third.
 She was the longest running contributor for Australia’s No.1 alternative lifestyle magazine, Insight, with her column running from 2002 until the magazine’s demise in September 2012.
-She has contributed essays to over 20 publications around the global as well as an increasing number of anthologies.
+She has contributed essays to over 20 publications around the globe as well as an increasing number of anthologies.
 A complete list of these can be found here.

 Since 1999, Frances has presented lectures, ran workshops and led rituals both within Australia as well as internationally.
 More details about these can be found here.